haythem-ouederni/reactnative-typescript-boilerplates/README.md

 1 - Make sure you have [ReactNative cli](https://facebook.github.io/react-native/docs/getting-started.html), [npm](https://www.npmjs.com/get-npm?utm_source=house&utm_medium=homepage&utm_campaign=free%20orgs&utm_term=Install%20npm), [yarn](https://yarnpkg.com/fr/docs/install) and [Typescript]() installed on your machine

-2 - Download or clone the source code this project
+2 - Download or clone the source code of this project

 3 - Open a terminal and go within the root folder of the project